Samsung/Universum/doc/configuring.rst

 or `CONFIG_PATH` environment variable.

 Internally the config file is processed by the :mod:`universum.launcher` module.
 The path is passed to this module in `config_path` member of its input settings.
+Config file uses structures defined in :mod:`universum.configuration_support` module.

 .. note::